 2. Immunology—The immunotoxicity and immunomodulatory effects of NANPs are poorly understood and have been one of the major impediments in bringing NANPs to clinical trials.
 We have explored how the optimization of size, shape, and composition of NANPs affects immune stimulation.

 3. Delivery—The broader therapeutic use of NANPs is diminished by their inability to cross biological membranes due to the negative charge of nucleic acids and their rapid degradation by nucleases in the bloodstream.
 We aim to investigate possible ways to use synthetic carriers to overcome this barrier.

 4. Biosensing—By utilizing nanomaterials in biosensor development, we aim to increase the sensitivity of analysis through a myriad of sensors, including programmable nanoprobes and nanopore sensing.

-5. Therapeutics—Early phases of clinical trials have previously demonstrated the great potential for RNA pharmaceuticals.
+5. Therapeutics— Multiple clinical trials with several FDA approvals have demonstrated the great potential for RNA pharmaceuticals.
 We aim to further develop RNA nanoparticles that have a potential to actively self-assemble and further identify, target, and eliminate diseases.

 6. Dynamic structures—The development of nucleic acid-based logic gates and switches provide conditionally-activated pathways which can simultaneously sense and eliminate targeted diseases.
 In designing NANPs which can dynamically interact and communicate with one another and their environments, we aim to utilize these structures as multi-tools of nanotechnology.